zitsen/xlsx2csv.rs/README.md

             Input Excel-like files, supports: .xls .xlsx .xlsb .xlsm .ods

     <output>...
-            Output each sheet to sperated file.
+            Output each sheet to seprated file.

             If not setted, output first sheet to stdout.
 ```